-An estimated 33 million girls work more than 21 hours per week doing household chores at home.
-In many cultures, this includes collecting water for drinking, bathing, and cooking, a task they share with their moms.
-They must often walk hours every day to complete it, keeping them from going to school, and robbing mothers of time with their children.
+Girls and women in many cultures are in charge of household chores.
+In developing nations, these duties often include collecting water for drinking, bathing, and cooking.
+They must often walk hours every day to get it, keeping girls from going to school, and robbing mothers of time with their children or making an income.
 When wells are drilled in rural villages, women and girls no longer have to spend hours each day accessing water.

-Dear Lord, as millions of women and girls continue to walk every day to collect water, please walk beside them and keep them from harm.
-Bless the work of organizations like World Vision that provide clean water so more women and girls can leave this task behind to lead more productive and meaningful lives.
+Dear Lord, as millions of women and girls continue to walk every day to collect water, walk beside them and keep them from harm.
+We pray for You to bless the work of organizations like World Vision that provide clean water so more women and girls can leave this task behind to lead more productive and meaningful lives.

 Pray for girls trapped in sexual exploitation and forced labor.

-Worldwide, 11.9 million girls ages 5 to 17 work as domestic laborers, according to the International Labor Organization.
+Worldwide, 120 million girls and women younger than 20 years have suffered some form of forced sexual contact.
 Unsuspecting children are often forced into child labor or the sex trade.
 The full extent of the problem is unknown, but governments and organizations, including World Vision, have made progress in recent years to prosecute traffickers and identify and rehabilitate survivors of the crime.

 Jesus, we come to You humbled by the struggles many girls face every day.
+Guard and protect them from the sex trade and child labor.
 Restore them to trusting relationships and self-confidence.
 Inspire leaders to create policies that address the causes of sexual exploitation and forced labor.

 Speak up for those who cannot speak for themselves; ensure justice for those being crushed.
 Yes, speak up for the poor and helpless, and see that they get justice.—Proverbs 31:8–9 (NLT)